ThomWright/ThomWright.github.io/_posts/2024-02-03-writing-tips.md

 - **Context**

-  *Background information needed to understand this ADR.
-Likely to include the current state and problem(s) to be solved.*
+  *Background information needed to understand this ADR.*

+  *The current state and problem(s) to be solved.*

 - **Goals**